Concordium/concordium.github.io/source/mainnet/net/guides/run-node-aws.rst

 .. _run-a-node-aws:

 =================
-Run a node on AWS
+Run a node on Amazon Web Services (AWS)
 =================

 In this guide, you will learn how to setup a node on an AWS VPS, using the marketplace product.
-In this guide, the node will be running on the minimum required hardware, but you will be able to configure it to be running on more powerful hardware.
+The node will be running on the minimum required hardware, but you will be able to configure it to be running on more powerful hardware.

 Before you begin